jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 and Output Channel Mapping_ settings are visible.
 For each Jamulus input/output channel (left and right channel) a different actual sound card channel can be selected.

 ### Audio channels

 Selects the number of audio channels to be used for communication between client and server.

+**Note**: It is preferable to run separate client instances per voice/instrument, with each client given its own ini file, rather than using this built-in mono pair to stereo mixer.

-There are three modes
+There are three modes available:
-available:

 **Mono** and **Stereo** modes use one and two audio channels respectively.